ChainSafe/game-docs-v2/docs/v2/10_webgl-browser.md

 :::info

-Web GL or browser builds are built using the Web GL prefabs & scripts.
+WebGL or browser builds are built using the WebGL prefabs & scripts.

 :::